microsoftgraph/microsoft-graph-devx-content/README.md

 - Permissions
 - Samples

-And will be used by the localization team to add transalation files, and by feature teams to modify, add, or update samples.
+This will also be used by the localization team to add translation files, and by feature teams to modify, add, or update samples.